art-from-the-machine/Mantella/README.md

 If this does not resolve your issue, please share the text found in your xVASynth/server.log file on the [Discord's #issues channel](https://discord.gg/Q4BJAdtGUE) for further support.

 ### Voicelines are being displayed in Mantella.exe but are not being said in-game
 Try creating a save and then reloading that save.
-This ensures that the Mantella voice files get registered correctly
+This ensures that the Mantella voice files get registered correctly.

+If the above fails, a more unlikely reason for voicelines not playing is if you have updated the Mantella spell with a more recent version by replacing files in the mod's folder.
+If this is the case, open Skyrim, end all Mantella conversations and unequip the Mantella spell, and create a save.
+In your mod organizer, disable the Mantella spell plugin.
+Open your newly created save and create another save (now with no Mantella mod).
+Finally, in your mod organizer re-enable the Mantella spell plugin.
+This should effectively "reset" the mod.
+When you next open your recent save, you should see a notification that the Mantella spell has been added to your inventory.

 ### 'Starting conversation with' without the NPC name is displayed ingame and nothing happens after
 Make sure Skyrim Script Extender (SKSE) is started before Skyrim itself.